qquuie/code-club/README.md

 4. if (Next question) `goto 1` ; else `goto 5`

-5. discuss the problems next week
+5. discuss the new problems of next week